Mexican Neobanks 2026: Who Really Controls the USD $10 Billion Market?

 - Physical Presence: While purely digital players fight for CAC, Spin by Oxxo is practically on every corner in Mexico, leveraging over 24,000 physical stores.

-- The Incumbents: While challengers await licenses, BBVA Mexico is generating 66.2 billion pesos in net results, and Hey Banco (Banregio’s digital arm) is proving that incumbents can innovate profitably.
+- The Incumbents: BBVA Mexico closed FY2025 with MXN 98.9 billion in net income (~MXN 8 billion per month through April 2026), and Hey Banco (Banregio's digital arm) is proving that incumbents can innovate profitably.

 - The Shockwave: Klar didn't just grow; they acquired Bineo, sending a powerful message: Digital DNA beats traditional banking heritage.